collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 3. When you may use the Community marks without asking us

 ### 3.2.
 Community-focused events
-You may use the trademarks for events that promote our mission and are intended to be predominantly attended by Community community members.
+You may use the trademarks for events that promote our mission and are intended to be predominantly attended by community members.
 These are events like `[insert relevant events attended predominantly by community members]`.

 For example, you can put the `[insert name of community’s logo] on banners and posters at an [relevant event attended predominantly by community members]` you've organized.